HugoDaniel/hugodaniel.com/content/posts/2021-01-29-the-life-of-a-web-component-reverse-shadow-dom.md

 ## Conclusion

-It is possible to sweep all kinds of useless thrash under the Shadow DOM.
+It is possible to sweep all kinds of useless trash under the Shadow DOM.

 However, it might require reversing the Shadow DOM's visibility (which is rendered by default).